maxtruxa/WinHook/README.md

 WinHook
 =======

-Library for hooking functions imported by other processes.
+Windows library for hooking functions underneath processes, injecting DLLs into other applications, and more.
 (Somewhat similar to MS Detours)